Email FacebookTwitterMenu burgerClose thin

 Share

 Many investment options are available as you build your retirement nest egg.
-An annuity provides guaranteed retirement income and can be a key part of a financial plan.
-However, annuity payments vary based on several factors, including whether they start immediately or are deferred.
-As of March 2025, a $250,000 single-life immediate annuity could pay more than $1,500 per month.
-Here’s a breakdown of annuities, how they work and how much a $250,000 annuity could pay.
+An annuity provides guaranteed retirement income, which can make it a key part of a financial plan.
+However, annuity payments vary based on several factors, including whether or not they start immediately.
+As of February 2026, a $250,000 single-life immediate annuity could pay anywhere from just under $1,500 per month to over $3,300 per month.

 Before purchasing an annuity, consult a financial advisor to explore the best options for your retirement.